General region overview

 All countries in Latin America are applying border and travel, quarantine, health and mass gathering controls in an attempt to mitigate effects and control the spread of the virus – although this is happening at differing levels from country to country.

-An increasing number of large tradeshows in Latin America have been cancelled.
+An increasing number of large tradeshows and major public events in Latin America (such as the famous End of Year celebration in Rio de Janeiro and Carnaval celebrations in São Paulo, Brazil) have been cancelled.
 In light of increased mass gathering controls, NZTE expects the number of cancellations to increase in the short term.
 This is also flowing to individual companies instigating controls on their staff from travelling (both domestic and international) or attending meetings in person.

 Useful links to media coverage: